Lower gastrointestinal endoscopy

 After the test

-You will be supervised while you rest in the recovery unit for up to one hour, until the main effects of any medication wear off.
-It is important that you don’t drive after the procedure to ensure that you get home safely, as the sedation impairs reflexes and judgment.
+If you have had sedation, you will be supervised while you rest in the recovery unit for up to one hour, until the main effects of any medication wear off.
+It is important that you don’t drive for 24 hours after the procedure as sedation impairs reflexes and judgment.
 Rest for the remainder of the day.
-If you opted for sedation during the procedure you cannot drive for 24 hours.

 When will I know the results?

-In many cases the doctor/nurse will be able to tell you the results of the test as soon as you are awake.
+In many cases the endoscopist will advise you of the results of the test.
 However if a biopsy sample or polyp was removed for closer examination, these results may take up to ten days to process.

 Share this page